You feel like someone turned the lights off inside your family. As if something that once looked so bright and brilliant has suddenly gone dark.

 How Does Play Therapy Work?

-Under the supervision of a licensed play therapist, Play Therapy helps young children learn to communicate with others, express feelings, modify behavior, develop problem-solving skills, and learn a variety of ways of relating to others.
+Under the supervision of a licensed child therapist, child Therapy helps young children learn to communicate with others, express feelings, modify behavior, develop problem-solving skills, and learn a variety of ways of relating to others.
 Together, we will identify the reasons behind your child’s emotional struggles.

 We’ll meet together weekly for 50-minute sessions at our play therapy center.
 Typically, Play Therapy sessions continue for several weeks as it is an in-depth process to explore the complexities that contribute to your child’s struggles.
 There are certain sessions parents and children will attend together and other times where the parents and/or child will meet alone with the therapist.
 This allows the entire family to reap the benefits of counseling.